hackerb9/fonttable/README.md

     fonttable ~/.local/share/fonts/P22CezannePro.ttf

 ### Caveat 3: Decorative and expert fonts

-Some decorative and expert fonts define glyphs at unusual character codepoints which are not standard Unicode.
+Some decorative and expert fonts define glyphs at unusual character codepoints which are not in the Unicode standard.
 Those characters will not be found by this script.
 For example:

 	fonttable -f AdobeWoodType		# Shows no glyphs!